sassoftware/esp-kubernetes/operator/README.md

          storage: 5Gi  # volume size requested
 ```

-This file specifies the *PersistentVolumeClaim* that the ESP metering server and the ESP
+This file specifies the *PersistentVolumeClaim* that the Postgres database, the open source filebrowser app,  and the ESP
 server pods make in Kubernetes.

 **Important**: The system administrator must have already set up a persistent volume that can bind to this claim.

 In general, the processes associated with the ESP server run user:**sas**, group:**sas**.
 Commonly,
 this is associated with uid:**1001**, gid:**1001**.
-These values are relevant in
+An example of this is in the deployment of the open source filebrowser
-the manifest only when starting the metering server.
+application.

-In the YAML template file deploy/meter.yaml. the relevant section is as follows:
+In the YAML template file deploy/file.yaml. the relevant section is as follows:

 ```yaml
          initContainers: